samjulien/blog/_posts/2018-06-18-how-two-factor-authentication-can-help-financial-institutions-reduce-data-breaches.markdown

 ## Breaking Down Common 2FA Approaches

-In general there are [three factors](https://preview.pcmag.com/feature/358289/two-factor-authentication-who-has-it-and-how-to-set-it-up) in authentication:
+In general, there are [three factors](https://preview.pcmag.com/feature/358289/two-factor-authentication-who-has-it-and-how-to-set-it-up) in authentication:

 1. Something you know (such as a password you created)
 2. Something you have (such as a cell phone or other piece of hardware)